alpha-yadav/DSA/readme.md

 By following these steps and consistently practicing, you'll build a strong foundation in algorithms and data structures.
 Remember to start small, be patient, and celebrate your progress!

+#  A sample algorithmic problem
+Here are a few algorithmic problems of varying difficulty, along with explanations:

+**Problem 1: Two Sum (Easy)**

+**Problem Statement:** Given an array of integers `nums` and an integer `target`, return *indices of the two numbers such that they add up to `target`*.
+You may assume that each input would have **exactly one solution**, and you may not use the *same* element twice.
+You can return the answer in any order.

+**Example:**

+`nums = [2,7,11,15], target = 9`
+`Output: [0,1]`  (Because 2 + 7 = 9)

+**Solution Idea:**  Use a hash table (dictionary in Python) to store seen numbers and their indices.
+Iterate through the array.
+For each number, check if `target - number` exists in the hash table.
+If it does, you've found the pair.
+Otherwise, add the current number and its index to the hash table.

+**Problem 2: Reverse a Linked List (Medium)**

+**Problem Statement:** Reverse a singly linked list.

+**Example:**

+Input: 1->2->3->4->5->NULL
+Output: 5->4->3->2->1->NULL

+**Solution Idea:**  Iterative approach is most common.
+You'll need three pointers: `prev`, `curr`, and `next`.
+Iterate through the list, changing the `next` pointer of `curr` to point to `prev`, then updating `prev` and `curr` to move forward.

+**Problem 3: Merge k Sorted Lists (Hard)**

+**Problem Statement:** You are given an array of `k` linked-lists `lists`, each linked-list is sorted in ascending order.
+Merge all the linked-lists into one sorted linked-list and return it.

+**Example:**

+Input: lists = [[1,4,5],[1,3,4],[2,6]]
+Output: [1,1,2,3,4,4,5,6]

+**Solution Idea:**  This problem has several approaches, but a common and efficient one uses a priority queue (min-heap).
+Add the first element of each list to the heap along with its list index.
+Repeatedly extract the minimum element from the heap, add it to the result, and add the next element from the corresponding list to the heap (if it exists).

+**Choosing a Problem to Solve:**

+The difficulty of these problems increases.
+Start with the "Two Sum" problem if you're new to algorithmic problem-solving.
+Work your way up to the harder problems as you gain experience.
+Remember to focus on understanding the problem statement, devising a solution, writing clean code, and testing thoroughly.
+Online platforms like LeetCode, HackerRank, and Codewars provide many more problems with solutions and discussions.